 A Quick Guide: How to Measure Your Torso for a Swimsuit

-I’ve adjusted my fitness regimen and, I’ll have to be honest with you, I am in love with my waistline.
+I’ve adjusted my fitness regimen and, I’ll have to be honest with you, I am in love with my waistline and hips.
 It has become more pronounced and clearer and seeing more of it makes me feel more feminine.
 Visibly noticing my natural shape is exciting especially when I realize that my effort and focus have paid off.
 I feel strong and capable and centered.
 My torso has become a space of pride and presence instead of a place of discouragement and worry.

 This Spring season, I celebrated once the Hermoza line was out of production.
 Our swimwear was exactly as I had envisioned – elevated, feminine, flattering, functional, and elegant.
 These swimsuits are a work of art.
 Our exclusive prints and designs perfectly showcase and enhance a woman’s inherent grace and beauty.
 They have become innovative solutions to the timeless women’s issue of getting “beach ready”.